 I am Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization and a member of the American Board of Trial Advocates (ABOTA), an invitation only organization comprised of distinguished trial lawyers on both the plaintiff and defense side of the docket.
-I have been included in Texas Super Lawyer® magazine (a Thomas Reuters publication) from its inception in 2003 through 2018.
+I have been included in Texas Super Lawyer® magazine (a Thomson Reuters publication) from its inception in 2003 through 2021.

 For the past 34 years, my trial practice has been on the civil side of the docket, including prosecuting and defending all types of personal injury and damage claims, more recent examples of which include:

 - serving as one of the lead attorneys of the Wright & Greenhill trial team that prosecuted civil Texas Medicaid Fraud Prevention Act cases against three of the largest generic drug manufacturers in the world and obtained settlements resulting in payments of $300 million dollars to the State of Texas and the United States;